This is Part 1 of a 2 Part Series on Using Drones for Survival Security Monitoring

 - Use a fixed-wing drone to reach significant distances and to have unobstructed airspace.

 Another consideration is space.
 If you have plenty of space and portability isn’t a concern, then fixed-wing drones work fine.
-But quadcopters are more compact and easily moved from one location to another.
+But quadcopters are more compact and can be easily moved from one location to another.

 Quadcopters are also more beginner-friendly.
 But you’ll have a learning curve either way, so if you need a fixed-wing drone for distance and time reasons, go ahead and start with that instead of having to switch gears and learn later.